h44se/sf_guild_helper_discord_bot/README.md

 # sf_guild_helper_discord_bot

 I'm not good with names.
 Lets call this Susi.
-Susi is a small private project of mine to support me in a Browser Game called Shakes & Fidget and it aims to help with one specific problem: Activity measurement of guild members in guild fights.
+Susi is a small project of mine to support me in a Browser Game called Shakes & Fidget and it aims to help with one specific problem: Activity measurement of guild members in guild fights.

 We all have this problem, some guild members are active, some are present and some are.. yeah.
 But it is hard to monitor which one nether signs up for guild fights and so this application was born.
 With the help of discord as a platform, sftools as a helper and .har files this discord bot is able to check which guild member(s) did not show up to guild fights.

 Be aware, this is not a automation or a "start and forget" application.
 You still need to capture the fights, update the list of guild members and need to feed the bot with fights.
-I just liked the interface discord is providing and the posibility to share this project through discord servers with different guilds.

 She got developed with the intent to use one instance of the bot for one or multiple guilds.